maarten-pennings/WordClock/README.md

 We could use VIN as _output_ instead of _input_, and power the NeoPixels with VIN.
 This means the NeoPixels run on 4V7, which is acceptable.
 That level is actually interesting, because the NeoPixel _data_ pin (DIN) requires at least 70% of VDD.
-And that would now be 70% x 4V7 = 3V29, which is below the signaling level of the ESP8266, which runs on 3V3.
+And that would now be 70% × 4V7 = 3V29, which is below the signaling level of the ESP8266, which runs on 3V3.

 However, before we get enthusiastic about this setup, there is one major drawback.
 The whole NeoPixel chain would draw current through the diode.
 The diode is typically limited to 250mA.
-That does not match well with the ([above](#neopixel-power)) computed maximum current of 2500mA (the power the tiny diode would need to dissipate would be 0.3V x 2.5A = 0.7W).
+That does not match well with the ([above](#neopixel-power)) computed maximum current of 2500mA (the power the tiny diode would need to dissipate would be 0.3V × 2.5A = 0.7W).

 The bigger boards with VUSB pins are too big for our 3D printed case.
 So I propose to use a small board (e.g. [Wemos D1 mini](https://www.aliexpress.com/item/32944522985.html)), remove the diode,